District Conference 2026

 Opening Service begins at 1 PM.

 Come as a family!
 A 220,000 sq ft indoor waterpark.
-Dedicated kids and youth ministry.
-This conference is built for the whole family.
+Kids ministry.
+Youth ministry.
+All under one roof.

 Register